How Bankruptcy Affects Your Taxes

 A taxpayer reaches insolvency when their liabilities exceed their total assets.
 Generally, you must include forgiven debt as income on your tax return.
 If you are insolvent and you have debt forgiven by a lender, you can exclude that debt from income on your tax return through the insolvency exclusion.

-More information on individual bankruptcy, or the bankruptcy of corporations
+Find more information see IRS Publication 908, Bankruptcy Tax Guide on individual bankruptcy or the bankruptcy of corporations.

 TurboTax® is a registered trademark of Intuit, Inc.